lobneroO/PersonalRunningOrderTool/README.md

 # What problems may occur
 While the basic functionality of PRO can give you a very helpful timetable, there are a few limitations and problems.

-- _Your names or time stamps on the timetable don't align with the box they are supposed to be in_

-  This should be fixed in the new version.
-  You probably have a very different amount of stages from what I used when developing.
-  The layout is not yet very stable and is currently tested only for four different stages.
-  It is probably legible with three or five stages, but might become worse with greater differences.
 - _You have a band / event that plays / happens on multiple days_

   On Summer-Breeze, the Disco happens every evening.
 This is not a problem for the general timetable, if they occur multiple times in the .csv file, each with their own date.